Search

 Lower the Boom and Raise the Load

 Move Slowly: Use one hand to give any motion signal and place the other hand motionless in front of the hand giving the motion signal.
-(Hoist Slowly shown as example.)
+(Hoist Slowly shown as an example.)

 Move Slowly